darktable-org/dtdocs/content/darkroom/processing-modules/module-controls.md

 In modules where only one mode is available, left-clicking the icon will usually toggle that mode on and off.

+In modules where both modes are available, Ctrl+clicking anywhere on the image will switch modes.

 # keyboard shortcuts

 Module parameters can also be adjusted using keyboard shortcuts.
 See [preferences > shortcuts](../../preferences-settings/shortcuts.md) for more information.